The Bethesda-Chevy Chase Chapter of the IWLA

 Lacking funds and formal facilities, the monthly chapter meetings in the early years were held in individual homes, borrowed meeting rooms, restaurants, etc. in the Bethesda-Chevy Chase, Maryland area.
 In 1949 the chapter was able to take advantage of the opportunity to purchase a 366-acre farm in Poolesville, Maryland, near the Potomac River and about 20 miles northwest of Washington, D.C.
 It was at that time a badly depleted farm with limited access and little value for any other purpose.
 In late 1997 the 127-acre West Woods tract adjoining the original 366 acres was purchased, and in 2006 an additional 30-acres known as West Woods II was acquired.
 The funds enabling the purchase of all the land owned by B-CC IWLA were provided by donations from its membership.
 The West Woods tract is significant for many reasons.
 It includes unique shale habitats, supporting a complex of upland Triassic red shale communities that include forest, woodlands, and small barrens that support rare native plants.
 In October of 2010 the Chapter purchased 50 additional acres of hardwood forest north of the Boy Scout Woods adjacent to the north-eastern corner of the original farm, and in 2012 an additional 50-acres was purchased, bringing the total size of the BCC land holdings to 623-acres.

-The BCC's property is a unique complex of habitats that includes two ponds and several seasonal streams, and woodlands in which more than a dozen rare and endangered plant species have been identified.
+The B-CC’s property, open to chapter members & their escorted guests, is a unique complex of habitats that includes two ponds and several seasonal streams, and woodlands in which more than a dozen rare and endangered plant species have been identified.
 It provides food and cover for upland wildlife native to Maryland forests including black bear, white-tail deer, red fox, raccoon, rabbits, and a myriad of reptiles, amphibians, insects and birds.
 It is contiguous to the 2000+ acre McKee-Beshers Wildlife Management Area, which in turn adjoins Seneca State Park, the Chesapeake and Ohio Canal National Historical Park and the Potomac River, providing a corridor for wildlife movement over a large area.C3-field-clearing

 Conservation easements that are adjacent to one another and prevent further development include the BCC IWLA farm of 573-acres, to the southeast the Willard farm of 294-acres, to the north the Morin farm of 315-acres, to the east the 500-acre property directly across from Izaak Walton Way, to the west a 30-acre conservation park owned by the county adjacent to West Woods II, and to the south the McKee-Besher’s 2000+ acre wildlife management area.
 The combined sum of these easements and management areas totaling over 3,662-acres provides continuous habitat for wildlife and an ecological gem for the resident’s of Montgomery County.
 (Click here to view the protected lands around the BCC Conservation Farm)